Suicide Decriminalisation

 – Senator Shahadat Awan, Pakistan

-It was part of a story of progress in a variety of countries – a story we helped make sure was covered in the Guardian and Aljazeera.
+This story of progress in various countries was covered in the Guardian and Aljazeera.

-In May 2024, we hosted a workshop with civil society, national and global organisations to build the capacity of Caribbean national partners to advocate for the decriminalisation of suicide.
+In May 2024, we hosted a workshop with civil society, national and global organisations to build the capacity of Caribbean national partners to advocate for the decriminalisation of suicide in the remaining four countries that still criminalise it- St Lucia, The Bahamas, Trinidad and Tobago, and Grenada- leading the way to pan-American decriminalisation.

 The workshop helped mobilise CSO partners, mental healthcare professionals, people with lived experience of mental ill health, and young people from the Caribbean to form a regional coalition to focus advocacy efforts in the region.
-The Caribbean Regional Coalition for Decriminalisation of Suicide was launched in July 2024, and will work towards developing national advocacy strategies and supporting campaigns for achieving decriminalisation across the Caribbean.
+The Caribbean Regional Coalition for Decriminalisation of Suicide was launched in July 2024, and is working towards developing national advocacy strategies and supporting campaigns for achieving decriminalisation across the Caribbean.

 “Our legislation (on suicide decriminalisation) dated back to the 1930s, which was quite irrelevant for modern era medical legislation and we wanted to change that.”